AnastasiaDv491/Modern-Data-Analytics-Backend/README.md

 For access to the SAS OnDemand Hosted Servers three additional jar files should be stored in the saspy/java/iomclient directory of the SASPy installation in your Python environment.
 The jar files can be downloaded from this link: https://support.sas.com/downloads/package.htm?pid=2494

 # File structure
-@AnastasiaDv491: when do the data_fetching and datapush file need to be run?

-The repository exists of the following .py files:
+To get the raw data into `parquet` files, you have to run `data_fetching.py` The repository exists of the following .py files:
-    1. events.py
+1. `events.py`
 - creation of events_distance and event_weights
-    2. weather.py
+2. `weather.py`
 - select variables and reduce to 20 min scale
-    3. noise.py
+3. `noise.py`
 - select night hours only
 - merge with events and weather data
 - test/train split
 - creation of additional variables
-    4. Mixed models.py
+4. `Mixed models.py`
 - running model on train set
 - create predicitons for test set
 5.
 6.

 The files should be run in this order to respect the dependencies between the files.

+## AWS
+The final files are pushed to AWS S3 storage.
+This is done via  `datapush_AWS.py` file.
+You will need your access keys and S3 bucket to push the files to AWS.
+The following files/folders have to be pushed to the front-end repository to run:
+- Predictions/
+- events_data/
+- events_distances.csv, Fakbars.csv, mic_locations.xlsx
+- weather_data.csv